elkouhen/opa-repo/README.md

 On Kubernetes, [Gatekeeper](https://github.com/open-policy-agent/gatekeeper) is the Policy Controller we use; it is based on OPA.

+As a Policy Controller, Gatekeeper can :
+* Refuse the deployment of resources that do not respect the policies.
+* Audit the deployed resources and report existing resources that do not respect the polcies

 ## Policy List

 List of implemented policies.